Homesickness: How to prepare your child for their first overnight camp experience

+All of these preventative measures can help ensure a more seamless transition for your child as they embark on their first time overnight camp experience.
 The American Camping Association (ACA) publishes research in a variety of fields related to youth development that overlap in the summer camp experience.
 One the guide below of do’s and don’ts is from an article posted on the ACA’s website.

 - DO encourage independence throughout the year.
 Practice separations, such as sleepovers at a friend’s house, can simulate the camp environment.